browserengineering/book/book/forms.md

 for example, `/cooking` should be a page of posts (about cooking) and comments submitted through the form on that page should only show up when you go to `/cooking`, not when you go to `/cars`.
-Make the home page, from `/`, list the available topics with a link to each topic's page.
+Make the home page list the available topics with a link to each topic's page.
 Make it possible for users to add new topics.

 8-7 *Persistence*.
 Back the server's list of guest book entries with a